chelenek/Code-for-PNAS-Wan-et-al.-2023/README.md

 createMobj.m: This converts the reactions from the Dizzy script into the format needed for MATLAB's simulator

+findTFO.m: This finds purine stretches in a DNA sequence, and measures the length of such stretches

 Zip Files:

 mNF-PuroR: This zip file contains .mat files for the gated flow data from the public data repository for Farquhar, K. S. et al "Role of network-mediated stochasticity in mammalian drug resistance".
 Please refer to this depository for more information: https://openwetware.org/wiki/CHIP:Data